PiCiU1221/BookRider/driver_mobile_app/README.md

-# Driver Mobile App - v1.0
+# Driver Mobile App - v1.1

 ## Overview

 The **Driver Mobile App** is a client application built specifically for the **BookRider** backend.
 It provides a structured interface for drivers to interact with the system’s API, allowing them to:

-- View and accept available delivery orders.
+- View and accept available delivery orders (return orders as well).
 - Perform delivery actions that update order statuses.
 - Access navigation to pickup and drop-off locations.
 - Track completed deliveries and payments.